Skip to Main Content

 What is semi-truck financing?

 Semi-truck financing is when you take out a loan or lease to help cover the costs of a commercial vehicle.
-Similar to other types of business loans, it involves taking out a lump sum of cash for a fee and then repaying it over time with interest.
+Similar to other types of business loans, it involves taking out a lump sum of cash for a fee and then repaying it over time with interest, though it’s used exclusively for vehicles instead of other business expenses.

 Average semi-truck interest rates can range from 6 percent to 35 percent or higher.
-The lowest interest rates are reserved for business owners with the best credit who have been operating their business for more than two years and can show good and consistent annual revenue.
+The lowest interest rates are reserved for business owners with excellent credit scores, who have been operating their business for more than two years and can show good and consistent annual revenue.

 How does semi-truck financing work?

-When it comes to commercial truck financing, the borrower applies for a loan or lease through a bank, credit union or online lender.
+With commercial truck financing, the borrower applies for a loan or lease through a bank, credit union or online lender.
 Depending on the lender, you may need to provide a down payment.
-Usually, the semi-truck acts as collateral, so you won’t have to provide an additional asset to secure the loan.

-The application process and approval times can vary, with online lenders usually providing faster approval and funding times within 24 to 48 hours.
-You’ll need to provide specific information like semi-truck age and mileage.
+Once you’ve applied, the approval times can vary, with online lenders usually providing faster approval and funding times within 24 to 48 hours.
+If you’re applying for a semi-truck loan specifically, you may need to provide specific information like semi-truck age and mileage, and undergo an assessment of anything being used as collateral.

-If you meet the lender's loan eligibility requirements and are approved, you’ll receive financing to purchase your semi truck and will begin repaying the loan based on the terms laid out in your loan agreement.
+If you meet the lender's loan eligibility requirements and are approved, you’ll receive financing to purchase your semi truck and will begin repaying the loan based on the terms laid out in your loan agreement, which can come in quarterly, monthly or weekly intervals.

 Types of semi-truck financing